8 Best Renters Insurance Companies in Texas of 2026

 Personal Property Coverage

-Personal property coverage pays to repair or replace stolen or damaged property in the event there’s a covered peril.
+Personal property coverage pays to repair or replace stolen or damaged property if there's a covered peril.

 A covered peril in a standard policy is a damaging event due to theft, vandalism, fire, smoke damage, climate changes like lightning and windstorms, explosions, water damage, and other events listed in your policy.